erickbytes/lofipython/content/blog/launching-a-web-browser-from-ubuntu-shell.rst

-Launching A Web Browser from Ubuntu Shell
+Launching A Web Browser From Ubuntu Shell
 #########################################
 :date: 2024-08-29 12:45
 :author: lofipython